Welcome to valparse’s documentation!¶

 valgrind --leak-check=full --xml=yes --xml-file=<xml-file-name> ./<executable> <args>

-These XML files can be accurately parsed by valparse
+These XML files can be accurately parsed by valparse to generate a summary of

 the Valgrind run.